-Faculty in the schools are appointed in tenure-accruing and non-tenure-accruing positions.
-Tenure may be awarded at the ranks of associate professor and professor to regular, active-status faculty members appointed on the tenure track who have fulfilled the necessary requirements for promotion to associate professor and who have demonstrated long-term promise and potential for continued productivity in teaching, scholarship, and service and continued loyalty to the university.
+Faculty in the SMHS are appointed in tenure-accruing and non-tenure-accruing positions.
+Tenure may be awarded at the ranks of associate professor and professor to regular, active-status faculty members appointed on the tenure track who have fulfilled the necessary requirements for promotion and who have demonstrated long-term promise and potential for continued productivity in teaching, scholarship, and service and continued loyalty to the university.